Welcome to your complete guide to calm dog breeds, giving you some insight into the world’s most relaxed and chill doggies!

 Most Calm Dog Breeds

-Depending on who you ask, you may be met with a variety of answers to that question…especially if the person you ask is a breeder or enthusiast of one particular dog breed.
+Depending on who you ask, you may be met with a variety of answers to that question.
+This is especially true if the person you ask is a breeder or enthusiast of one particular dog breed.

 What we can say, though, is that based on traits which have been habitually observed in some dog breeds, there are some breeds which exhibit calmer tendencies than others.